crux/ascii-tracker/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'asciitracker'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it as:

-    $ gem install asciitracker
+    $ gem install ascii-tracker

 ## Usage